kaliv0/Composer.App/README.md

 # Composer.App

 A simple console application written in *JavaScript* that generates a chord progression in a given key.
-The progession could be used for imporvisation and educational purposes.
+The progession could be used for improvisation and educational purposes.

 Composer.App supports the following functionalities:
 - *_random-key-selector.js_* => chooses a random key to be constructed